carbon-design-system/carbon-platform/docs/services-web-app.md

 (See [run-mode package](./packages-api.md#run-mode) for details on how to set up the run-mode package)

-_Note_: this package requires different values depending on environemnt, make sure to update these when running on dev/test/production mode

 ### Auth

 This service depends on the auth package; Make sure required environment variables are configured